 Minbos is preparing to carry out the first ever drill program on the licenses.

-The Cabinda Project Exploration License (Figure 1) is held by Mongo Tando Lda in which Minbos holds a 50% share through the Joint Venture Company Mongo Tando Ltd. The two Cabinda Project licenses cover 1,909km2 were issued in October 2015 for a term of five years and are renewable for a further two years.
-The agreements for the licences cover not only prospecting rights but also the mining phase of the Cabinda project.
+The Cabinda Project Exploration License (Figure 1) was held by Mongo Tando Lda in which Minbos holds a 50% share through the Joint Venture Company Mongo Tando Ltd. The two Cabinda Project licenses covered 1,909km2 and were issued in October 2015 for a term of five years.
+The Angolan National Directorate of Mineral Resources has issued Mongo Tando Lda with a Notice of Termination for the Mineral Investment Contracts.

 Minbos has delineated a substantial resource of 449.8Mt at 9.8% P2O5.
 Within this resource, two high grade projects have been identified at the Cacata and Kanzi Deposits.
 A summary of JORC resources is shown below: